 Persons under the age of 18 must be accompanied by a parent or guardian unless they are currently enrolled as NHTI students.
 Parents and guardians are responsible for the actions and behavior of their children.

-All NHTI students, faculty and staff shall comply with the laws of the United States relating to copyright.
+All NHTI students, faculty, and staff shall comply with U.S. laws relating to copyright.
 Information on copyright law is available from the U.S. Copyright Office.
 Additionally, reference is made to the “Fair Use Doctrine” and “What Constitutes Fair Use” (http://www.copyright.com/academia/annual-copyright-license/).
-NHTI subscribes to a service provided by the Copyright Clearinghouse administered by the Library which provides a legal means for the dissemination of copyrighted materials.
+NHTI subscribes to a service provided by the Copyright Clearinghouse administered by the library, which provides a legal means for the dissemination of copyrighted materials.

 Acquisitions and Collection Development

-Acquisitions and Collection Development is the collaborative process of selecting, ordering, and receiving materials for library or archival collections by purchase, exchange, or gift, which may include budgeting and negotiating with outside agencies, such as publishers, dealers, and vendors, to obtain resources to meet the needs of the NHTI community – students, staff and faculty – reflecting the curriculum and the academic priorities of the college in the most economical and expeditious manner.
+The Acquisitions and Collection Development is the collaborative process of selecting, ordering, and receiving materials for library or archival collections by purchase, exchange, or gift.
+This may include budgeting and negotiating with outside agencies, such as publishers, dealers, and vendors, to obtain resources to meet the needs of the NHTI community reflecting the curriculum and academic priorities in the most economical and expeditious manner.

 Information literacy is a series of critical thinking skills that guides an individual through the process of collecting and using information.
 The process involves determining a need for information, identifying possible sources, and developing search strategies to locate the appropriate information.
 Further, information literacy offers a framework to evaluate and use this information to accomplish a specific purpose.